wjuseck/swift-mathBoolOpConSwitch-lab-ios-apply-000/README.md

 **2** - Create a function named ````passwordCombo```` that takes in two arguments, one of type String which represents the username and the other of type ````Int```` which represents the password.
 This function will return a ````String```` letting the caller of this function know if the username/password combo passed into the function is correct!

 What makes it correct?
 The conditions are.. the username ````String```` must be either 'Jerry', 'Elane', or 'Michael'.
 The password must be divisible by 3.
 If the username + password conditions pass, then return back the ````String```` "Welcome!".
-If either or both fail, then the String to be returned should be "Access Denied"
+If either fail, then the String to be returned should be "Access Denied"

-Calling this function should yield the following results:
+Calling this function should yield the following results.
+Notice the external names of these arguments when calling on this function.

 ````Swift
 passwordCombo(username: "Bran", password: 22)